Signal transition graphs: Extensions and Related Models

 Besides STGs, based on binary signals, there are also Symbolic STGs, where signals can be multi-valued.

 STGs with timing (delays) information annotation were first introduced in, and later in, where ideas of analysis of behaviour of circuits with timing constraints, later called Relative Timing, were also first introduced.

 Special extensions of the basic underlying Petri net models, to capture asynchrony and interrupts in a compact form, were introduced in Place Chart Nets.
 An important connection between state-based models of asynchronous circuits and Petri net-based models (inc. STGs) has been established in using Theory of Regions (cf.).
 Theory of regions was used to derive an STG model and its circuit implementation in for Counterflow Pipeline Processor due to Robert Sproull, Ivan Sutherland and Charles Molnar.

 One of the models closely related to STGs is Change Diagrams, proposed by Michael Kishinevsky, Alex Kondratyev, Alexander Taubin and Victor Varshavsky in.
 Change Diagrams have the advantages of being able to model both AND and OR causality in a compact way.
 But they lack descriptive power in terms of choice.
 The comparison between Petri nets and change diagrams in terms of their descriptive power and their unification in the form of Causal Logic Nets has been presented in.

+In order to capture concurrency and choice in compact form, a model called Conditional Partial Order Graph (CPOG) was proposed by Andrey Mokhov in his PhD thesis and published in.
+It has advantages over widely used interpreted Petri Nets and Finite State Machines for a class of systems which have many behavioral scenarios defined on the same set of actions, e.g., CPU microarchitecture controllers.